jishengpeng/WavChat/README.md

 # 🔥What's new

-- 2024.11.22 We release WavChat (A survey of spoken dialogue models about 60 pages) on arxiv! 🎉
+- 2024.11.22: We release WavChat (A survey of spoken dialogue models about 60 pages) on arxiv! 🎉
+- 2024.08.31: We release [WavTokenizer](https://github.com/jishengpeng/WavTokenizer) on arxiv.

 ## Introduction